Shalette/e-website/README.md

 # e-website
-A website created for the company Selectiall as part of a web development internship.
+A website created for the company Selectiall as part of a web development internship, 2018.